mkostreba/docker-perl-carton-base/README.md

-# Perl base image for Docker #
+# Perl-5.24.0 base image for Docker #

 [![](https://images.microbadger.com/badges/image/melopt/perl-carton-base.svg)](https://microbadger.com/images/melopt/perl-carton-base "Get your own image badge on microbadger.com")

-This base image uses the [latest perl official image](https://hub.docker.com/_/perl/) as a starting point, and adds Carton to manage dependencies for your Perl app.
-This image is updated automatically whenever `perl:latest` changes.
+This base image uses the Perl-5.24.0 image as a starting point, and adds Carton to manage dependencies for your Perl app.
+This image is NOT updated.

 > **Backwards incompatible change**: Dockerfiles don't have support for
 > optional `COPY` instructions.
 What this means is that we cannot write